and Present Occupation:

 composed of Khampa tribesmen from Eastern Tibet who

 had suffered brutal treatment from the invading

 Chinese army.
 The Chushi Gangdruk

-(Four Rivers Six Mountains)
+(Four Rivers Six Mountains) resistance group, was

 led by a 51-year-old trader named Gompo Tashi